 Step 1: Choose a canvas size

 When you open Kapwing’s Collage Maker, you can either pick a collage template or click “Get Started” to make a custom collage.
+For example, you can make a

 Step 2: Upload images and videos